Jkintree2/open-collective-intelligence/README.md

 * The platform would allow people to select which statements they wanted to have protected as private, and which statements they wanted to share and make public.
 Shared statements could be made anonymously.
 * The platform, with humans in the loop, would continuously fact check statements merged into the shared graph.
 * The platform would report which issues are discussed by the most people, the sentiment expressed on proposed solutions, and show how this sentiment changes over time.
-* The platform would classify the jurisdictions to which the issues relate from the local to the global level.
+* The platform would classify the political jurisdictions, linked with Wikidata, to which the issues relate from the local to the global level.
 * The platform would enable citizens of planet Earth to make decisions more directly for principles and policies instead of voting for personalities and political parties.
 ### Contact
 As a retired librarian, my passion is transformational democracy.
 I have run several language models on my smartphone, but have not yet integrated them with agentic frameworks.
 My reach exceeds my grasp.